-Bring along a cooler packed it with ice.
-Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (Available on Amazon), which keeps ice retention for a week or more you'll have to find a store that sells ice bags to replenish and keep your provisions cold.
+Bring along a cooler packed with ice.
+Unfortunately, unless you invest in a cooler brand like Yeti or Pelican (Available on Amazon), which keeps ice retention for a week or more, you'll have to find a store that sells ice bags to replenish and keep your provisions cold.
 Of course, keep it under shade as much as possible.

 I've camped remotely enough to be able to walk to a nearby stream and use a water purifier.
 Even still, be aware that most purifiers aren't instantaneous and need time to work their magic.
 Some require around four hours to safely decontaminate bacteria.

 Showers and Waste

 Most campgrounds have showers within a walk from your campsite.
-But if you're camping in a remote area, you can always bring along a solar shower like this Viking Nature 5-Gallon Camping Shower Bag (Available on Amazon) and biodegradable all-purpose soap like Campsuds And same goes with bringing along a portable toilet or portable bucket toilet seat set.
+But if you're camping in a remote area, you can always bring along a solar shower like this Viking Nature 5-Gallon Camping Shower Bag (Available on Amazon) and biodegradable all-purpose soap like Campsuds.
+Same goes with bringing along a portable toilet or portable bucket toilet seat set.

 This Partysaving New Travel Portable Toilet (Available on Amazon) is a great option.
 Of course, if you really want to embrace the wilderness just bring along a trowel (and bury appropriately and sanitarily far away).